-- do not include those details in any final article or programme; and - do not actually publish a story, as long as there remains "a view to publication" in the future.
+- · do not include those details in any final article or programme; and - do not actually publish a story, as long as there remains "a view to publication" in the future.

-As long as the information you originally collected and used was collected with a view to of publication, the exemption protects you both before and after publication (See Campbell v MGN Limited [2002] EWCA Civ 1373).
+As long as the information you originally collected and used was for the ultimate aim of publication, the exemption protects you both before and after publication (See Campbell v MGN Limited [2002] EWCA Civ 1373).
 This is because the relevant processing is not each processing operation in isolation, but the end-to-end process involved in publishing journalistic material.
-This includes the activities that lead up to, support or enable publishing journalistic material.
 For this reason, we accept that the exemption allows you to retain and re-use information, even after publication.